Koszul duality for operadic categories: PROP-like structures and permutads

 \subsection{Dioperads}

-They were introduced in \cite{gan} as tools governing structures like Lie or infinitesimal bialgebras (called mock bialgebras in \cite{markl:dl}).
+They were introduced in \cite{gan} as PROP-like structures whose algebras are objects such as Lie or infinitesimal bialgebras (called mock bialgebras in \cite{markl:dl}).
 A short definition is that a dioperad is a wheeled properad without the $\xi^i_j$-operations~(\ref{Budu_mit_silu_to_dokoukat?}).
-The underlying operadic category is the category $\Dio$ of directed simply connected oriented graphs introduced in \cite[Example~4.20]{part1}.
-As before one may check that $\Dio$ meets all requirements of our theory.
+The underlying operadic category is the category $\Dio$ of ordered simply connected oriented graphs introduced in \cite[Example~4.21]{part1}.
+As before, one may check that $\Dio$ meets all requirements of our theory.
 One has the expected:

 \begin{theorem} Dioperads are algebras over the terminal $\Dio$-operad ${\sf 1}_\Dio$, which is binary quadratic and self-dual. \end{theorem}

 \begin{proof} The proof is a simplified version of the wheeled case.
 The self-duality of ${\sf 1}_\Dio$ is established in precisely the same way as the self-duality of the terminal $\Whe$-operad $\Wheterm$; the existence of the relevant coboundary is given by isomorphism~(\ref{Dnes_mam_vedecke_narozeniny_bis.}) which clearly holds in $\Dio$ as well.
 The soul of graphs in $\Dio$ with one internal edge is the oriented interval, with the corresponding operation as in~(\ref{musim_to_dokoukat}).
 The souls of graphs in $\Dio$ with two internal edges are the three upper left graphs in~\eqref{Ten_film_mne_oddelal.}.
 The resulting axioms are the parallel and sequential associativities which are the same as for $\xi^i_j$-operations of wheeled properads, see~\cite[\S1.1]{gan}. \end{proof}